soveran/ohm/README.md

 # => "Bar"
 ```

-All Ohm models inherits the same connection settings from `Ohm.redis`.
+All Ohm models inherit the same connection settings from `Ohm.redis`.
 For cases where certain models need to connect to different databases,
 they simple have to override that, i.e.